glennj/exercism.io/tcl/queen-attack/README.md

 # Queen Attack

+Welcome to Queen Attack on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given the position of two queens on a chess board, indicate whether or not they are positioned so that they can attack each other.